Cook Memorial Library

 • Outdoor Nature-based Storytime for young children, every Tuesday at 10:30 AM outside behind the library.
 Be sure to dress for the weather!

-• Bibliomaniacs Reading Club for kids age 10 and up, Monday, April 14 at 5:00 PM.
-Stop in to sign up and borrow a copy of The Night War by Kimberly Brubaker Bradley to read ahead of time.
+• Bookworms Reading Club for kids up to 9 years old, Monday, June 2 at 4:00 PM.
+Stop in to sign up and borrow a book or books from the Ivy + Bean series by Annie Barrows to read ahead of time.

 Board Games, Tuesdays, 5:00-8:00 PM.
 For teens and adults.
 Come play a variety of board games in our historic front room.
 Feel free to bring a game you’d like to teach others.

-• Bingo Club: No cost, for fun only!
-Come play Bingo in our meeting room from 1:00 to 2:00 PM, alternating Wednesdays.
-In April, Bingo Club will meet on April 9 and 23.
+Bingo Club: No cost, for fun only!
+Come play Bingo in our meeting room from 1:00 to 2:00 PM, alternating Tuesdays.
+This month, Bingo Club will meet on May 6 and 20.

-Brown Bag Book Group, Monday, April 28, 1:00 PM: Bring a bag lunch and come discuss Letters to a Young Poet by Rainer Maria Rilke.
+• Brown Bag Book Group, Monday, June 2, 1:00 PM: Bring a bag lunch and come discuss Orbital by Samantha Harvey, winner of the 2024 Booker Prize.
 Copies of the book can be borrowed from the library ahead of time.
+This title is a peek ahead to our June reading challenge: beginnings & endings.

-Poetry Hour, Monday, April 28 at 5:00 PM: Come to read or simply to listen to poems.
+• Poetry Hour, Monday, June 2 at 5:00 PM: Come to read or to listen to poems.